ionide/ionide-vscode-fsharp/README.md

 ## How to Contribute

-Ths project is hosted on [GitHub](https://github.com/ionide/ionide-vscode-fsharp) where you can [report issues](https://github.com/ionide/ionide-vscode-fsharp/issues), participate in [discussions](https://github.com/ionide/ionide-vscode-fsharp/discussions), fork the project and submit pull requests.
+This project is hosted on [GitHub](https://github.com/ionide/ionide-vscode-fsharp) where you can [report issues](https://github.com/ionide/ionide-vscode-fsharp/issues), participate in [discussions](https://github.com/ionide/ionide-vscode-fsharp/discussions), fork the project and submit pull requests.

 ### Building and Running